Plan allows drilling, grazing near national monument in Utah

 Conservation groups have called Trump’s decision the largest elimination of protected land in American history.

-David Polly, a paleontologist at Indiana University and past president of the Society of Vertebrate Paleontology, said he’s relieved no fossil collection will be allowed inside the monument.
+David Polly, a paleontologist at Indiana University and past president of the Society of Vertebrate Paleontology, said he’s relieved no fossil collection will be allowed inside the monument but he’s worried that allowing people to take non-dinosaur fossils in the lands cut from the monument could lead to problems.

-He had been worried that allowing people to take non-dinosaur fossils could have led to problems.
-Some items such as petrified wood can be hard to distinguish from dinosaur bones, he said.
+Some items such as petrified wood can be hard to distinguish from a dinosaur bones, he said.

 “It may be accidentally encouraging people to end up breaking the rules,” Polly said.